BatchClayderman/generalReviewComments/README.md

 ### 综述只“综”不“述”

 A review should investigate the development of a specified topic, make comparisons between different methodologies in this field, vividly describe the current state-of-the-art methods, and propose possible future research directions.

+### 缩写或简称使用不当

+The abbreviations of the academic terms are not used correctly.
+Each academic term whose abbreviation is going to be used frequently in a section should be given its full name, followed by its abbreviation in a pair of parentheses, when it first appears in that section.
+Subsequently, please always use the abbreviation throughout that section.

 ### 缺乏重要 Section